ITP-xStory/p5js-shaders/docs/examples/texture_coordinates.md

-# Texture Coordinates
+# Fragment Coordinates
-#### This is an example showing how texture coordinates can be manipulated to create duplicate variations of one image.
+#### This is an example showing how fragments coordinates can be manipulated to create duplicate variations of one image.

 <div class="glitch-embed-wrap" style="height: 420px; width: 100%;">
   <iframe